HazeWorksOnFiveMServer/stream-core/README.md

 # Stream-Core
-A Multi Purpose Ressource than
+A Multi Purpose Ressource that can Stream as Long as I know everything exapt for eup and mlo's